10 Great Foods for Regulating the Thyroid

 - Fluid retention.

 Curiously, there is another surprising symptom to detect if you are likely to suffer from hypothyroidism.
 Some people have a lack of hair at the ends of their eyebrows.
-This may indicate a predisposition or an early stage of this disorder.
+Evidently, this may indicate a predisposition or an early stage of this disorder.

 We can’t really say that food is going to cure your underactive thyroid.